sdaqo/slskd-port-forward-gluetun-server/README.md

-# qbittorrent-port-forward-gluetun-server
+# slskd-port-forward-gluetun-server

-A shell script and Docker container for automatically setting qBittorrent's listening port from Gluetun's control server.
+A shell script and Docker container for automatically setting slskd's listening port from Gluetun's control server.

 ## Config